City Year takes pride in having a very distinct culture, sense of purpose and a strong identity.

 It influences the way we communicate with each other, our behaviour and attitudes towards people and the way we run the organisation.

 At the centre of City Year’s idealistic culture is an ever-growing collection of stories and quotations from many cultures and sources.
 They represent the civic values that guide City Year, set the organisation on course, and remind us of the most fundamental motivations for our work.
 We invite you to read our founding stories and learn more about the values that serve as the foundation for our work:

 Putting Idealism To Work (PITW) is a collection of pieces of wisdom, pithy rules of thumb, notes to self, and management top tips that everyone at City Year UK dips into during their spare time, ready to produce and apply the perfect one at the right moment.

-City Year corps members learn and practise ‘power tools’ to make their idealism more effective.
-They build leadership skills, instil confidence and empower corps members and staff.
-They also help to make City Year the unique organisation that it is, one that consistently impresses and delights anyone who encounters it.
+City Year volunteer mentors learn and practise ‘power tools’ to make their idealism more effective.
+They build leadership skills, instil confidence and empower volunteer mentors and staff.
+They also help to make City Year the unique organisation that it is.

 Ripples and joys